+When working out, it is important to change your routine from time to time in order to keep your muscles guessing.
 Over the last several years, battle ropes have become a popular piece of exercise equipment for strengthening the whole body, increasing power output, and burning lots of calories.
-Not everyone has a set of battle ropes handy, though.
+Not everyone has a set of battle ropes handy, but that does not have to derail your training.
+Choosing a battle rope alternative doesn’t have to be difficult.

 Contents